 The Company has not recorded any impairment of receivables relating to amounts owed by related parties.
-This assessment is undertaken each financial year through examining the financial position of the related party and the market in which the related party operates. (iii) (iv) - IrconSGTL had five Part-time Directors during the financial year 2019-20, nominated on the Board by the holding company, do not draw any remuneration from the Company.
-No sitting fee is
+This assessment is undertaken each financial year through examining the financial position of the related party and the market in which the related party operates. - IrconSGTL had five Part-time Directors during the financial year 2019-20, nominated on the Board by the holding company, do not draw any remuneration from the Company.
+No sitting fee is paid to the Part-time Directors.

-Note: 30 Earnings Per Share
+Note: - 30 Earnings Per Share

-Disclosure as per ind AS 33 'Earnings per share'

-Basic EPS is calculated by dividing the profit for the year attributable to equity holders by the weighted average number of equity shares outstanding during the year.
+Disclosure as per Ind AS 33 Earnings per share' Basic EPS is calculated by dividing the profit for the year attributable to equity holders by the weighted average number of equity shares outstanding during the year.